arasi15/haskell-FCNN-for-handwritten-digit-recognition/README.md

 # haskell-FCNN-handwritten-Recognition

 This is a course project of haskell.
-A fully connected neural network is realized for handwritten recognition trained on MNIST dataset.
+A fully connected neural network is trained on MNIST dataset for handwritten digit recognition.
+HandWrittenRecog.hs describes training procedure including forward propagation and backward propagation.

 ## Dataset